MinghuiChen43/awesome-deep-phenomena/README.md

 ## Lottery Ticket Hypothesis

 ### Lottery Ticket Hypothesis: 2022

+- Reconstruction Task Finds Universal Winning Tickets. [[paper]](https://arxiv.org/abs/2202.11484)
+  - Ruichen Li, Binghui Li, Qi Qian, Liwei Wang.
+  - Key Word: Lottery Ticket Hypothesis; Self-Supervision.
+  - Digest: We show that the image-level pretrain task is not capable of pruning models for diverse downstream tasks.
+To mitigate this problem, we introduce image reconstruction, a pixel-level task, into the traditional pruning framework.
+Concretely, an autoencoder is trained based on the original model, and then the pruning process is optimized with both autoencoder and classification losses.

 - Finding Dynamics Preserving Adversarial Winning Tickets. [[paper]](https://arxiv.org/abs/2202.06488) [[code]](https://github.com/google/neural-tangents)
   - Xupeng Shi, Pengfei Zheng, A. Adam Ding, Yuan Gao, Weizhong Zhang. *AISTATS 2022*